macaw-cad/dynamic-loading/README.md

 # Dynamic loading by reflection with donnet core

 This project shows how you can dynamically load modules with dotnet core using reflection.
-In the folder you will find a solutuion that contains five projects:
+In the folder you will find a solution that contains five projects.
+Each project has it's own responsabilty.
+Projects:
 - Macaw.DynamicLoading.WebApp (Web app)
 - Macaw.DynamicLoading.Domain (class with interfaces)
 - Macaw.DynamicLoading.ModuleRegistration (class to load modules)